IceSandwich/LabelPair/README.md

 # Build

-This project doesn't use webpack so it's unnecessary to build.
+This project doesn't use webpack.
+Only one thing you need to do is to run `tsc --build`.